-The backup will contain the database dump and the complete directory /etc/privacyidea which also includes the encryption key.
+The backup will contain the database dump and the complete directory /etc/privacyidea.
+You may choose if you want to add the encryption key to the backup or not.

-Warning: As the backup includes the database dump and the encryption key all seeds of the OTP tokens can be read from the backup.
+Warning: If the backup includes the database dump and the encryption key all seeds of the OTP tokens can be read from the backup.